 - Port of Guayaquil

-- Port of La Libertad
+- The Port of La Libertad

 - Port of Manta

 Of the three, the Port of Guayaquil is the largest and serves as the main container port for the country.
-The other two are certainly options you can consider, however.
-It is important, though, that your shipment arrive within 60 days of your physical arrival in the country, and within the six-month timeframe already discussed.
+The other two are certain options you can consider, however.
+It is important, though, that your shipment arrives within 60 days of your physical arrival in the country, and within the six-month timeframe already discussed.
 If the shipment does not, then you could be subject to incredibly high fees and duties.
 Be sure to consult with your shipper about this before booking.